Weapon Permits

 Most of the changes were made in House File 517.
 However, there were also some highly technical changes made in another bill, Senate File 516.
 To see the actual wording of the new laws, it would be necessary to read both House File 517 and Division V of Senate File 516.
 Both bills are available online at the following web addresses:

-Find more information about weapon permit laws in Iowa on the Iowa Department of Public Safety (DPS) website.
+Find more information about weapon permit laws in Iowa and all the updates, please refer to the Iowa Department of Public Safety (DPS) website.